Introducing Scan and Deliver

 What should I do if the material I need isn’t available on LibrarySearch?

 You will need to request the material via the Document Delivery service.
 Information about this service and how to make a request can be found here:

 What if I need material in an alternative format?

 Alternative formats, also known as accessible formats, are ways of presenting printed, written material so that people who do not read print or have difficulty reading print can access it.
 The library can arrange for materials to be made available in a range of formats including including: large print, Rich Text Format, PDF.
 Items can also be converted into braille or audio versions.
-Students must be registered with Student Support to access this service.
-You can also contact them for advice about what alternative format to choose.
+You can contact Student Support for advice about what alternative format to choose.